Blahkaey/KodiLauncher/README.md

 Special thanks to [@jessebofill](https://github.com/jessebofill) for the [DeckWebBrowser](https://github.com/jessebofill/DeckWebBrowser) plugin, which provided the foundation for the main navigation menu button implementation that was adapted for this project.

-## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

-## Support

-For issues specific to this plugin, please open an issue on this repository.

-For issues related to the Bazzite-Kodi-SteamOS image, please visit the [Bazzite-Kodi-SteamOS repository](https://github.com/Blahkaey/Bazzite-Kodi-SteamOS).